 Effective community and Indigenous relations requires a long-term perspective.
 Relationships that stand the test of time are built on respect, trust, and genuine openness, and go beyond simple engagement.
 These fundamental characteristics have long defined our approach.

-As a provider of modular housing, site services, and energy and infrastructure solutions globally, we have operations across hundreds of communities all over the world.
-This provides us a unique opportunity to engage and find ways to make life easier for our customers and neighbours.
+With operations across hundreds of communities all over the world, we have a unique opportunity to engage and find ways to make life easier for our customers and neighbours.

-We focus on creating partnerships that contribute to sustainable economic and social development.
-Along with our Indigenous and community partners, we are continually exploring new models of collaboration.
+We focus on creating partnerships that contribute to sustainable economic and social development, and are continually exploring new models of collaboration with our Indigenous and community partners.

-Our approach to Indigenous relations is integrated throughout our business; our Indigenous Relations Committee includes representatives from each of our diverse business lines, and is overseen by the executive-level Indigenous Relations Steering Committee.
+Our approach to Indigenous relations is integrated throughout our business; our Indigenous Relations Committee includes representatives from each of our diverse operating divisions, and is overseen by the executive-level Indigenous Relations Steering Committee.
 The Indigenous Relations Steering Committee determines our overall direction, and has identified four strategic pillars:

 - Employment – focusing on providing opportunities for employment for Indigenous Peoples